hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/cloudwatch_composite_alarm.html.markdown

 ## Argument Reference

 * `actionsEnabled` - (Optional, Forces new resource) Indicates whether actions should be executed during any changes to the alarm state of the composite alarm.
 Defaults to `true`.
+* `actionsSuppressor` - (Optional) Actions will be suppressed if the suppressor alarm is in the ALARM state.
+    * `alarm` - (Required) Can be an AlarmName or an Amazon Resource Name (ARN) from an existing alarm.
+    * `extensionPeriod` - (Required) The maximum time in seconds that the composite alarm waits after suppressor alarm goes out of the `alarm` state.
+After this time, the composite alarm performs its actions.
+    * `waitPeriod` - (Required) The maximum time in seconds that the composite alarm waits for the suppressor alarm to go into the `alarm` state.
+After this time, the composite alarm performs its actions.
 * `alarmActions` - (Optional) The set of actions to execute when this alarm transitions to the `alarm` state from any other state.
 Each action is specified as an ARN.
 Up to 5 actions are allowed.
 * `alarmDescription` - (Optional) The description for the composite alarm.
 * `alarmName` - (Required) The name for the composite alarm.
 This name must be unique within the region.